Richard Burton: Declining health and death

-Honours
+Acting credits and accolades

+Burton received numerous accolades including a British Academy Film Award, two Golden Globe Awards, a Grammy Award, and two Tony Awards (including a Special Tony Award) as well as nominations for a Primetime Emmy Award.
 For his contributions to cinema, Burton was inducted posthumously into the Hollywood Walk of Fame in 2013 with a motion pictures star located at 6336 Hollywood Boulevard.
 For his contributions to theatre, Burton was inducted into the Theatre Hall of Fame.